MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-settings.md

 # Find sharing settings in the new SharePoint admin center

-This article covers all the features on the sharing page in the classic SharePoint admin center and where you can find them <a href="https://go.microsoft.com/fwlink/?linkid=2185222" target="_blank">**Sharing**</a> in the new SharePoint admin center.
+This article covers all the features on the sharing page in the classic SharePoint admin center and where you can find them on the <a href="https://go.microsoft.com/fwlink/?linkid=2185222" target="_blank">**Sharing** page</a> in the new SharePoint admin center.

 ## Sharing outside your organization